hazelfazel/tuersteher/README.md

 Once you have completed and tested the configuration, you can activate Türsteher by setting [LETHAL].
 Now unknown and dangerous programs are blocked.

 <h3>The Log File</h3>
 We recommend that you always activate logging, [LOGGING] = on.
 Türsteher then writes each event to the log file (C:\Windows\Türsteher.log).
-For example, if a program tries to start, that was not specified in the whitelist.
+For example, if a program tries to start, that was not specified in the allowlist.
 If you do not like to log, disable it by specifying [#LOGGING].
 Log the Computer Name
 If you'd like to deploy Türsteher in a larger scale you may analyse the logs centrally.
 Then you need to differentiate between files coming from different machines.
 One way is to differentiate by the computer’s name.
 You can activate this feature by setting [CNAMELOGGING], and deactivate it by [#CNAMELOGGING].